News Archive

 Read more

 Artists Heinrich and Palmer have designed three intriguing new artworks around the theme of Utopia for the newly-refurbished Department of Critical Care at Gloucestershire Royal Hospital.
-They were commissioned by Arts in Trust, the arts programme for Gloucestershire Hospitals NHS Foundation Trust.

 Read more